marcoconstancio/yanta/README.md

 # Yanta

 Yanta a simple note taking application built in python.
-It can save text notes in txt files and more complex notes.
+It can save text notes in txt files and more complex notes in html files.

 ![Screenshot 1](screenshot1.jpg)